hitblast/hitblast.github.io/content/blogs/my-fish-shell-experience.md

 Okay so, remember how I mentioned my typing speed early on in this entry, well..

-Typing around 130-150wpm obsoletes the need for an autocompletion setup, assuming you have a muscle memory for typing commands everywhere, which I essentially do.
+Typing around 130-150wpm obsoletes the need for an autocompletion setup, assuming you have a muscle memory for typing commands, which I essentially do.
 I use shell commands *everywhere*, from self-hosting services on cloud to `ssh`-ing into other devices.
 And after years of typing commands, autocompletion is a feature which has essentially been "wiped out" of my memory.
 Why need an autocomplete if your brain does it for you?